erebboah/bulk_atac_pipeline/README.md

 15. nearest Ensemble ID
 16. gene name
 17. gene alias
-18. gene description,
+18. gene description
+19. gene type,

-followed by columns of counts for the input tag directories in the order they were listed in columns 19 onward.
+followed by columns of counts for the input tag directories in the order they were listed in columns 20 onward.

 I remove the header and keep columns of interest and the counts columns.
-Since I have 4 samples, I keep columns 19-22.
+Since I have 4 samples, I keep columns 20-23.
 ```
-tail -n +2 C2C12_MB/matrix.raw.txt | cut -f 1,2,3,4,15,16,19,20,21,22 > C2C12_MB/matrix.txt
+tail -n +2 C2C12_MB/matrix.raw.txt | cut -f 1,2,3,4,15,16,20,21,22,23 > C2C12_MB/matrix.txt
 ```